 The Company holds investments whose operations are based in a number of locations worldwide, some of which have a history of political uncertainty.
-The Directors routinely monitor political and regulatory developments in its countries of interest, in particular those developments which may indicate impairment to available-for-sale financial assets.
+The Directors routinely monitor political and regulatory developments in its countries of interest, in particular those developments which may indicate a movement in fair value to financial assets through profit and loss.